-Jeffrey’s main research interests are food prices and restaurant menu labeling.
+Jeffrey’s main research interests are food prices and farm-to-retail food price spreads.
 He has estimated the costs of fruits and vegetables to meet Federal dietary recommendations.
-Jeffrey has also helped to illustrate the variety of fruits and vegetables that households can afford to buy with a limited budget.
+Jeffrey has also helped to illustrate the variety of fruits and vegetables households can afford to buy with a limited budget.

-As large chain restaurants will soon be required to post calorie information at the point of sale, Jeffrey has investigated how this will affect consumers.
-His research shows that even knowledgeable consumers stand to learn a lot of new information with calorie disclosures.
-He is currently investigating whether menu labeling will also prompt restaurants to adapt their menus by actions such as replacing higher-calorie menu items with lower-calorie options.
+Previous research by Jeffrey investigated menu labeling.
+As large chain restaurants are now required to post calorie information at the point of sale, Jeffrey investigated how this would affect consumers.
+His research showed even knowledgeable consumers stand to learn a lot of new information with calorie disclosures.
+He investigated whether menu labeling would also prompt restaurants to adapt their menus by actions such as replacing higher-calorie menu items with lower-calorie options.

-Jeffrey received his Bachelor’s degree in economics from the University of Maryland in 2002.
-He has also studied advanced econometrics at the Graduate School, USA.
+Jeffrey received his BA in economics from the University of Maryland in 2002.
+He has also studied advanced econometrics at the Graduate School USA.

 Stewart, H., J. Hyman, and D. Dong.
 2015.
 "Menu Labeling Fills the Gaps in Consumers’ Knowledge of the Calorie Content of Restaurant Foods," Agribusiness: An International Journal 31(4):491–506.